Zangos2AN905/undertale-html5-engine/DOCS.md

     {
         solid: true, // If false, the player can walk through the object

-        slope: false, // Makes the object behave like a slope
+        slope: false, // Makes the object behave like a slope (Overwrites onMovement!)
+        angle: -45, // Either 45 or -45 [slope only]
+        side: "bottom", // Either top or bottom [slope only]

         x: 0,
         y: 0,